dryewo/buergeramt-sniper/README.md

 A useful tool that helps to get an appointment at Berlin public services (https://service.berlin.de/dienstleistungen/)

+Sometimes you need to get an appointment at Berlin Bürgeramt, for example when you have just arrived in Germany and need to register in order to be able to open a bank account in order to be able to receive your salary.
+It usually has to be done within first 10 days of the month.

+This service is called **"Anmeldung einer Wohnung"**.

+And when you go to https://service.berlin.de/dienstleistungen/120686/ to pick a time to visit, you discover that the earliest available time is 2 months from now, which does not help too much — you need it now, not after 2 months.

+There are 3 real options:

+- Go to the nearest Bürgeramt at 7am, stand ~2 hours in the huge line and hope that there someone won't show up on his time and you get served instead of him.
+- Continuously refresh (F5) the calendar page, so that if someone cancels his appointment, you are able to take it very quickly.
+But be aware, there are many people doing this.
+Usually takes several hours until you succeed.
+- Use **buergeramt-sniper**, that will do all the page F5ing and form filling for you.

 ## Installation

 - Install [Leiningen](http://leiningen.org/) to be able to use Clojure.